iamd3vil/blobasaur/README.md

   - Asynchronous write mode for improved API response times.
   - Write batching for improved database throughput.
 - **SQLite Backend:** Each shard uses its own SQLite database, simplifying deployment and management.
+- **Metadata Tracking:** Each blob includes metadata such as creation time, update time, expiration time, and version number.
 - **Graceful Shutdown:** (Implicitly handled by Axum and Tokio)

 ## Getting Started